 Spherical molecules are those which are spherical symmetric.
 In microwave spectroscopy, these molecules are relatively simple to analyze because they are uniform in all directions.
-Methane (CH,,) is an example of a spherical molecule high symmetry.
+Methane (CH4) is an example of a spherical molecule high symmetry.
 Methane is a symmetric tetrahedral molecule in which the hydrogen atoms are arranged symmetrically around a central carbon atom.
 This symmetry creates an isotropic distribution of mass, which means the rotational properties of the molecule are identical in all directions.
 The rotational states of spherical molecules are degenerate (the molecule can rotate freely without changing the energy).
 This symmetry makes the analysis of the microwave spectrum easier, as often only one rotational constant need be considered.
-For spherical molecules, the rotational transitions black and the spectral lines correspond to transitions between quantized rotational levels representative of (j=0,1,2,3...) (where j=0 total momentum quantum number).
+For spherical molecules, the rotational transitions black and the spectral lines correspond to transitions between quantized rotational levels representative of (j = 0, 1, 2, 3...) (where j = 0, 1, 2, 3...) total momentum quantum number).
 Hello everyone, I have worked out the rotational spectrum of spherical molecules (typical example: Methane) and it is quite easy to diffuse and hence features will not be complex splitting and other things related to the higher energy level spin states of the molecules.
-For example, the study of spherical molecules in microwave spectroscopy can provide valuable information about the size of the molecule, moments of inertia, and other structural parameters.
-Due to this symmetry, spherical molecules are frequently used as model systems to study fundamental mechanisms of rotational spectroscopy and to benchmark theory in molecular physics.
-They also serve as a theoretical basis for comprehending the behavior of molecules of higher symmetries and more complex structures.